226 – Commendations, Awards, Nominations, Pins, and Ribbons

 3. Lifesaving (green)

-4. Merit (blue)
+4. Merit (light blue)

 Awarded by the Sheriff to an employee whose meritorious conduct singularly deserves attention.
 The employee’s ideas, actions, or exemplary personal conduct may: